 If you rub down the fretboard and no dye comes off or you know that you don’t have a rosewood or ebony fretboard then the issue lies with the strings.

 If it is the strings you can try cleaning them first.
 You don’t need to spend money on commercially made string cleaner you can simply do the following:

-- Thirdly: open up the face cloth and slide it up and down behind the strings from saddle to nut and back.
+- Open up the face cloth and slide it up and down behind the strings from saddle to nut and back.

 How To Stop Your Fretboard and Strings from Making Your Fingers Turn Black

-Cleaning your fretboard with a solution that contains mineral oil like Fastfret may act as a solvent for the dye.
+Cleaning your fretboard with a solution that contains mineral oil like Fastfret (click here to check price at Amazon )may act as a solvent for the dye.
 So when you ‘clean’ it may make the situation worse.
 It can lift off some of the dye and then by rubbing the fretboard you are moving around the dye and not actually dealing with the issue.